blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Wine Compatibility Layer.md

 So it seems fair to call Wine just a Windows runtime!

-WINEBAR
+> [!idea]

-Wine Is Not an Emulator, But A Runtime
+> It could be renamed WINEBAR: Wine Is Not an Emulator, But A Runtime